|MEETING PLACE:||Harry Reid International Airport, Las Vegas, NV|

-We meet promptly at 10:45 AM at the Las Vegas McCarran Airport.
+We meet promptly at 10:20 AM at the Harry Reid International Airport, Las Vegas, NV.
 Please don’t be late.
 The meeting place is in the main terminal (Terminal 1) on Level Zero.
 From baggage claim take the escalators down to Level Zero.
 The escalators are located east of the baggage claim information desk with signs above directing you to Level Zero.
 Exit into the parking area and look for the bus with a Grand Canyon Airlines logo.
 You may also see the driver inside.
 The Grand Canyon Airlines representative will drive you to the Boulder City Airport where you will board your flight to Bar 10 Ranch.
 You will need to bring a government issued photo ID in order to check in for your flight (photo driver’s license or passport are acceptable―required for passengers 18 years and older).

 You will take a short van shuttle ride to the Boulder City Airport and then board the small plane for the 45-50 minute flight to Bar 10 Ranch.
 After lunch you are free to participate in any of the activities that the ranch has to offer.
 Finish the day with some country-western entertainment provided by the ranch hands.